Introduction

 Think about what degree centrality is actually doing here.
 It’s counting outgoing relationships to define 'centrality'.
 So, when we change the direction, it is no longer determining the centrality of Actor nodes.
 It is determining the centrality of Movie nodes.

 In this graph, all movies have a maximum cast of 4 members.
-So, when we use 'number of ACTED_IN relationships' as the metric, we receive a slew of top results.
+So, when we use 'number of ACTED_IN relationships' as the metric, we receive a slew of top results, all with a score of 4.

 The behavior of the algorithm is determined by the projection’s data model and the direction of its relationships.